wernerfred/docker-mailserver/docs/content/contributing/coding-style.md

 title: 'Contributing | Coding Style'
 ---

-##bash and Shell
+##Bash and Shell

-When refactoring, writing or altering scripts, that is Shell andbash scripts, in any way, adhere to these rules:
+When refactoring, writing or altering scripts, that is Shell and bash scripts, in any way, adhere to these rules:

 1. **Adjust your style of coding to the style that is already present**!
 Even if you do not like it, this is due to consistency.
 There was a lot of work involved in making all scripts consistent.
 2. **Use `shellcheck` to check your scripts**!
-Your contributions are checked by TravisCI too, so you will need to do this.
+Your contributions are checked by GitHub Actions too, so you will need to do this.
 You can **lint your work with `make lint`** to check against all targets.
 3. **Use the provided `.editorconfig`** file.
 4. Use `/bin/bash` or `/usr/bin/envbash` instead of `/bin/sh`.
 Adjust the style accordingly.
 5. `setup.sh` provides a good starting point to look for.